Predation: Camouflage and mimicry

 Striated frogfish uses camouflage and aggressive mimicry in the form of a fishing rod-like lure on its head to attract prey.

 Members of the cat family such as the snow leopard (treeless highlands), tiger (grassy plains, reed swamps), ocelot (forest), fishing cat (waterside thickets), and lion (open plains) are camouflaged with coloration and disruptive patterns suiting their habitats.

 In aggressive mimicry, certain predators, including insects and fishes, make use of coloration and behaviour to attract prey.
-Female Photuris fireflies, for example, copy the light signals of other species, thereby attracting male fireflies, which they capture and eat.
-Flower mantises are ambush predators; camouflaged as flowers, such as orchids, they attract prey and seize it when it is close enough.
+Female Photuris fireflies copy the light signals of other species, thereby attracting male fireflies, which they capture and eat.
+Flower mantises are ambush predators.
+Camouflaged as flowers, such as orchids, they attract prey and seize it when it is close enough.
 Frogfishes are extremely well camouflaged, and actively lure their prey to approach using an esca, a bait on the end of a rod-like appendage on the head, which they wave gently to mimic a small animal, gulping the prey in an extremely rapid movement when it is within range.

 Venom

 Many smaller predators such as the box jellyfish use venom to subdue their prey, and venom can also aid in digestion (as is the case for rattlesnakes and some spiders).
-The marbled sea snake that has adapted to egg predation has atrophied venom glands, and the gene for its three finger toxin contains a mutation (the deletion of two nucleotides) that inactives it.
+The marbled sea snake, an egg predation specialist, has atrophied venom glands and the gene for its three finger toxin contains a mutation (the deletion of two nucleotides) which inactives it.
 These changes are explained by the fact that its prey does not need to be subdued.